openservicemesh/osm/demo/README.md

 	- `bookstore` is a service backed by two servers: `bookstore-v1` and `bookstore-v2`.
 Whenever either sells a book, it issues an HTTP `POST` request to the `bookwarehouse` to restock.

   - applies SMI traffic policies allowing `bookbuyer` to access `bookstore-v1` and `bookstore-v2`, while preventing `bookthief` from accessing the `bookstore` services
-  - installs Jaeger and points all Envoy pods to it
   - finally, a command indefinitely watches the relevant pods within the Kubernetes cluster